Understanding In-Context Learning of Linear Models in Transformers Through an Adversarial Lens: Preliminaries

 We focus on a particular adversarial attack where the adversary's goal is to hijack the transformer.
 Specifically, the aim of the adversary is to force the transformer to predict a specific output $y_\bad$ for $x_\query$ when given a prompt $P = (x_1, y_1, \dots, x_M, y_M, x_\query)$.
 The adversary can choose one or more pairs $(x_i, y_i)$ to replace with an adversarial example $(x_\adv^{(i)}, y_\adv^{(i)})$.

 We characterize hijacking attacks in this work along two axes: $(i)$ the type of data being attacked $(ii)$ number of data-points or tokens being attacked.
-The adversary may perturb either the $x$ feature $(x_i, y_i) \mapsto (x_\adv, y_i)$, which we call \texttt{x-attack}, or a label $y$, $(x_i, y_i)\mapsto (x_i, y_\adv)$, which we refer to as \texttt{y-attack}, or simultaneously perturb the pair $(x_i, y_i)\mapsto (x_\adv, y_\adv)$, which we refer to as \texttt{z-attack}.
-We will primarily focus on \texttt{x-attack} and \texttt{y-attack} as the behavior of \texttt{z-attack} is qualitatively quite similar to \texttt{x-attack} (see Figures~\ref{fig:adv.training.y}~and~\ref{fig:adv.training.x}).
+The adversary may perturb either the $x$ feature $(x_i, y_i) \mapsto (x_\adv, y_i)$, which we call \xattack{}, or a label $y$, $(x_i, y_i)\mapsto (x_i, y_\adv)$, which we refer to as \yattack{}, or simultaneously perturb the pair $(x_i, y_i)\mapsto (x_\adv, y_\adv)$, which we refer to as \zattack{}.
+We will primarily focus on \xattack{} and \yattack{} as the behavior of \zattack{} is qualitatively quite similar to \xattack{} (see Figures~\ref{fig:adv.training.y}~and~\ref{fig:adv.training.x}).
 Furthermore, we allow for the adversary to perturb multiple tokens in the prompt $P$.
 A \texttt{k-token} attack means that the adversary can perturb at most $k$ pairs $(x_i,y_i)$ in the prompt.\footnote{Note that for standard transformers with the $\interleave$ tokenization, a k-token attack corresponds to $2k$ tokens being manipulated (see~\eqref{eq:embedding.matrix.interleave}).}

 We note that hijacking attacks are different from jailbreaks.
 In jailbreaking, the adversary's goal is to bypass safety filters instilled within the LLM~\citep{willison2023multi, kim2024jailbreaking}.
 A jailbreak may be considered successful if it can elicit \textit{any} unsafe response from the LLM.
 While on the other hand, the goal of a hijacking attack is to force the model to generate \textit{specific} outputs desired by the adversary~\citep{bailey2023image}, which could potentially be unsafe outputs, in which case the hijacking attack would be considered a jailbreak as well.
 A good analogy for jailbreaks and hijack attacks is untargeted and targeted adversarial attacks as studied in the context of image classification~\citep{liu2016delving}.
-Similar to jailbreaks, untargeted attacks aim to force the model to output any class other than the true class.
-On the other hand, analogous to hijacks, targeted attacks aim to force the model to output a \textit{specific} class.